Author Compliance Tool

 "This is the peer reviewed version of the following article: [FULL CITE], which has been published in final form at [Link to final article using the DOI].
 This article may be used for non-commercial purposes in accordance with Wiley Terms and Conditions for Use of Self-Archived Versions.
 This article may not be enhanced, enriched or otherwise transformed into a derivative work, without express permission from Wiley or by statutory rights under applicable legislation.
 Copyright notices must not be removed, obscured or modified.
 The article must be linked to Wiley’s version of record on Wiley Online Library and any embedding, framing or otherwise making available the article or pages thereof by third parties from platforms, services and websites other than Wiley Online Library must be prohibited."

-Terms and Conditions for Use of Self-Archived Versions
+Terms and conditions for use of self-archived versions

 The self-archived submitted and accepted versions may be used on the following terms:

-For non-commercial and non-promotional research and private study purposes individual users may view, print, download and copy self-archived articles, as well as text and data mine the content under the following conditions:
+For non-commercial and non-promotional research and private study purposes individual users may view, print, download, and copy self-archived articles, as well as text and data mine the content under the following conditions:

-• Where content in the article is identified as belonging to a third party, it is the obligation of the user to ensure that any reuse complies with the copyright policies of the owner of that content
+• Where content in the article is identified as belonging to a third party, it is the obligation of the user to ensure that any reuse complies with the copyright policies of the owner of that content.

-• Self-archived content may not be re-published verbatim in whole or in part, whether or not for commercial purposes, in print or online.
+• Self-archived content may not be re-published verbatim in whole or in part, whether for commercial purposes, in print or online.
 This restriction does not apply to use of quotations with appropriate citation, or text and data mining provided that the mining output is restricted to short excerpts of text and data and excludes images (unless further consent is obtained from Wiley.

-Commercial "for-profit" Use
+Commercial "for-profit" use

 Use of Wiley Open Access articles for commercial, promotional, or marketing purposes requires further explicit permission from Wiley and will be subject to a fee.

-All requests to republish the article (in whole or in part) in another work such as a book or journal article (other than normal quotations with an appropriate citation) or re-use of figures, tables and text extracts can be cleared directly from the point of content using the automated RightsLink service.
+All requests to republish the article (in whole or in part) in another work such as a book or journal article (other than normal quotations with an appropriate citation) or re-use of figures, tables, and text extracts can be cleared directly from the point of content using the automated Rights Link service.
 Simply click on the 'Request Permission' link to complete your order or contact (permissions@wiley.com)

-For other commercial, promotional or marketing purposes please contact (corporatesales@wiley.com).
-Commercial purposes include: Copying or downloading of articles, or linking to such articles for further redistribution, sale or licensing; Copying, downloading or posting by a site or service that incorporates advertising with such content; The inclusion or incorporation of article content in other works or services (for example, a compilation produced for marketing purposes, inclusion in a sales pack etc); Linking to article content in e-mails redistributed for promotional, marketing or educational purposes; Use for the purposes of monetary reward by means of sale, resale, licence, loan, transfer or other form of commercial exploitation such as marketing products; Print reprints/eprints of Wiley Open Access articles.
+For other commercial, promotional, or marketing purposes please contact (corporatesales@wiley.com).
+Commercial purposes include: Copying or downloading of articles, or linking to such articles for further redistribution, sale, or licensing; Copying, downloading, or posting by a site or service that incorporates advertising with such content; The inclusion or incorporation of article content in other works or services (for example, a compilation produced for marketing purposes, inclusion in a sales pack, etc.); Linking to article content in e-mails redistributed for promotional, marketing, or educational purposes; Use for the purposes of monetary reward by means of sale, resale, licence, loan, transfer, or other form of commercial exploitation such as marketing products; Print reprints/e-prints of Wiley Open Access articles.

 Disclaimer